 - Common causes of e-scooter accidents

-- Common injuries associated e-scooters and
+- Common injuries associated with e-scooters and

-- How to collect money if you’ve been involved in an e-scooter accident.
+- How to collect money if you’ve been involved in an e-scooter accident

 Of course, when you’re ready to talk about the specifics of your situation, you should schedule a complimentary case review.
-Each case is different and a quick conversation with one of our specialists should give you some helpful insight into how you might get the financial compensation you deserve after being injured in an e-scooter accident.
+Each case is different, and a quick conversation with one of our specialists should give you some helpful insight into how you might get the financial compensation you deserve after being injured in an e-scooter accident.

-But first, why are electric scooters so popular?
+Why are electric scooters so popular?